Ezra 9: Broken

 A good Ezra Bible study works through all ten chapters in sequence, handles the text faithfully with attention to historical and biblical context, and uses the inductive method — asking what the text says, what it means, and how to live it — rather than doing the thinking for you.

-Why Is the Book of Ezra So Important?
+Why Study the Book of Ezra?

 The book of Ezra is more than ancient history.
 Its three great themes — return, rebuild, restore — are the recurring movements of every serious walk with God.
 Here's why this overlooked book may be exactly what you need right now.